-- (a) replace the references to the Framework with references to the Conceptual Framework and update related quotations in IAS 8, IFRS 2 Share-based Payment, IFRS 6 Exploration for and Evaluation of Mineral Resources, IAS 1, IAS 34 Interim Financial Reporting and SIC-32 Intangible Assets-Web Site Costs. - (b) remove clarifying footnotes added after the revisions to the Conceptual Framework in 2010.
+(a) replace the references to the Framework with references to the Conceptual Framework and update related quotations in IAS 8, IFRS 2 Share-based Payment, IFRS 6 Exploration for and Evaluation of Mineral Resources, IAS 1, would allow entities to review the effects of the revised concepts on their accounting policies and prepare for application of changes.
+Early application would be permitted.